 Roku will give you the opportunity to add channels, if you like.
 Just click on whichever ones you want to add, and ignore whichever ones you don't.
 If you don't add them now, you can always add them later.

-8. Wait for your Roku to update.
+8. Wait for your Roku to update and click Right on this screen.

 Roku will now update each channel, as well as the system software, if necessary.
 This process will take a few minutes, but you'll only have to do it once.